MiguelArgentina/js-capstone-project/README.md

 - Run this command in your OS terminal: `git clone git@github.com:MiguelArgentina/js-capstone-project.git` to get a copy of the project.
 - Navigate to the project's directory using the `cd` command

 ## Using the game

-After cloning the repo, run `npm install` from your project directory.
+After cloning the repo, run `npm install` from your project directory to install all dependencies.
 Then, you can start the local development server by running `npm start`.

 After starting the development server with `npm start`, you can edit any files in the `src` folder and webpack will automatically recompile and reload your server (available at `http://localhost:8080` by default).

+## Testing

+A script for testing was added, so the user can simply run npm test from within the project's folder to execute all the tests.

 ## Author